FarmDyn/documentation/docs/methodology/coeffGen.md

     demand and yield potentials.

--   **Environmental accounting**: defines environmental impact due to manure and fertilizer application.
+-   **Environmental accounting**: defines environmental impact due to manure and fertiliser application.

 -   **Farm constructor**: the farm constructor defines the relationships between benchmark data of the farms and production specific endowments e.g. of land, stables and machinery in the initial situation.

--   **Farm\_Ini:** Initializes the farms land endowment and plot distribution
+-   **Farm\_Ini:** Initialises the farms land endowment and plot distribution

 -   **Feeds**: possible fodder compounds are listed with their specific contents of ingredients (N, C, DM, XP,\...).

--   **Fermenter\_tech: i**ncludes all data regarding the technical
-    aspects of the biogas fermenter, the different inputs and their related biogas yields.
+-   **Fermenter\_tech**: includes all data regarding the technical aspects of the biogas fermenter, the different inputs and their related biogas yields.

--   **Fertilizing**: defines coefficients for various application techniques for organic and synthetic fertilizers.
+-   **Fertilising**: defines coefficients for various application techniques for organic and synthetic fertilisers.

 -   **Greening \<not yet included\>:** Adds the restrictions of the CAP Greening into the model.